 That said, there are features which are almost universally poorly suited for an MVP.
 Features that are completely aesthetic in nature, for example, do not have to be added to the MVP, because they provide very little quantifiable value.
 These features should be added only after the core functionality has been tested.
 Other features such as social media integration also fall into this category.

 You then have copycat features.
-Adding features that are similar to more established apps will extend your timeline and budget, but they will not provide new insights regarding the usefulness of your product.
+Adding features that are similar to more established apps will extend your timeline and budget, but they will not provide new insights into the usefulness of your product.
 Copycat features have already been tested by the larger, more successful app, and as such, they can be added at a later stage of the product development.

 Finally, you have features which are requested by early users.
-This may seem a little counterintuitive, because one of the main purposes of the MVP is to test the users’ response to a product.
+This may seem a little counter intuitive because one of the main purposes of the MVP is to test the users’ response to a product.
 However, features requested by early users might not actually be a good fit for your business goals.
 For example, some users may request social media integration at a very early stage of the product, which would take time and resources to implement, without providing any quantifiable value to the MVP.
-These requested features should be noted down, and kept in mind for later versions of the product.
+These requested features should be noted down and kept in mind for later versions of the product.

 The Most Common MVP Development Pitfall

 The main purpose of the MVP is to provide validated learning.
 Validated learning is the iterative process which measures the effectiveness of a product in reaching the set business goals.
 As such, it’s important to keep in mind that any feature added to the MVP has to have a measurable impact across relevant metrics.
 Some companies will make the mistake of not taking this into account, and they will go on to view the MVP as the most stripped down version of a product, removing essential features in the process.
-To avoid this mistake, always keep the business goal in mind, as this will help you reach a balance between cost effectiveness, and validated learning.
+To avoid this mistake, always keep the business goal in mind, as this will help you reach a balance between cost-effectiveness, and validated learning.
 However, balance is the key word here.
 Some companies will go overboard with the initial features of the MVP, to the tune of the MVP occupying 97% of their backlog which contradicts the whole idea of an MVP.
 The MVP should have several key features that will be tested, with the rest of the functionality being implemented once the market responds positively to the concept behind your product.

-The Benefits od Developing an MVP
+The Benefits of Developing an MVP

 So what are the benefits of developing an MVP?
 The first benefit would be a rapid development process.
 It usually takes one or two months to have a market ready MVP.
-You will also need a much smaller budget to develop an MVP, since most features will not make it into the product.
+You will also need a much smaller budget to develop an MVP since most features will not make it into the product.

 Since the MVP is a lightweight version of a larger final product, the risk for investors is much smaller.
 With a reduced development timeframe and budget, investors are much more willing to test an idea and see if it is well received by the market.
 And, once the concept has proven itself within the market, stakeholders and investors will be much more willing to buy in.